 This short interaction was a huge eye opener!
 We where in this community trying to fight poverty building what we thought was missing: a house, a school, a water well.
 We were schooled on this by the women.
 Big time.

-This became a challenge: could we create a company that would hire people deemed 'unemployable' by most companies and still be profitable?
+Could we create a company right here, hire people from the same community, and still be profitable?

-Esperanza therefore was built from the ground up to serve the women of Las Malvinas and goes the extra mile (or two) to give them meaningful employment.
-We started making soap because the process is similar to cooking and the women cook amazing, and provided free training for dozens of women.
-We placed our workshop inside the community so they can be close to home and not have to commute (actually, we commute to them).
+We provided free training to dozens of women and placed our workshop inside the community so they could be close to home and not have to commute.
 Our flexible work hours accommodate their family responsibilities, and the women earn a variable salary that better reflects their spending needs.